-Does washing bras by hand really matter?
-Short answer…yes.
-We understand that it is a bit of a pain, but machine washing can cause wonky wires and make the elastic not-so-stretchy.
-It can also damage the plastic coating on the end of the underwires and cause them to push through their casing which could scratch your skin or get tangled in the mechanism of your washing machine – double ouch!
-We really do recommend that you hand wash all your lingerie and swimwear as well as anything with an underwire to keep all your things, and your washing machine, in the best condition (Let’s save that call out fee!).
+Short answer, YES!
+We understand that washing lingerie by hand can be a bit of a pain, but machine washing can cause wonky wires and make the elastic not-so-stretchy.
+Putting your lingerie in the washing machine can also damage the plastic tips on the end of the underwires and cause them to push through their casing which can scratch your skin or get tangled in your washing machine – double ouch!

 We recommend that you hand wash your lingerie – it’s really easy, we promise!
 Simply soak them in cool water and detergent, and then gently rub your bra all over (paying special attention to the band and armpits) and rinse in clean, cool water.
 Is it the same for non-wired bras?
 Some non-wired lingerie can be washed in the machine on a cool wash – it’s always best to check the label first.
 Just remember to fasten the hooks so they don’t get caught on anything else!